 - 2.11.
 The Local Authority has overarching responsibility for safeguarding and promoting the welfare of all children and young people in their area.
 It has a number of statutory functions under the 1989 and 2004 Children Acts which make this clear, and the 'Working Together to Safeguard Children' 2018 guidance sets these out in detail. - 2.12.
 The Provider must follow the EYFS and have clear safeguarding policies and procedures in place that are in line with local guidance and procedures for responding to and reporting suspected or actual abuse and neglect.
 A lead practitioner must take responsibility for safeguarding and all staff must have training to identify signs of abuse and neglect.
 The Provider must have regard to 'Working Together to Safeguard Children' 2018 guidance. - 2.13.
-Providers must comply with all safeguarding arrangements as laid down by Warwickshire Safeguarding, or Safeguarding Partners once operational arrangements have been published, in line with Working Together 2018.
+Providers must comply with all safeguarding arrangements as laid down by Warwickshire Safeguarding Partnership.
 This will include undertaking an annual audit of the safeguarding arrangements across the setting, which must be submitted to the Local Authority, and training all staff to address any gaps in knowledge. - 2.14.
 Providers must have an attendance/absence management policy in place and ensure that appropriate follow-up action and support takes place if a child fails to attend regularly.